What is a ridge augmentation?

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket or on a resorbed alveolar ridge.
 It is often done immediately after the tooth is removed to try to avoid the need for a second procedure later.
 Next, the gum tissue or a membrane is placed over the socket and secured with sutures.
-Dr. Werner, Dr. Rubel, Dr. Strange or Dr. Madson may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
+Dr. Werner, Dr. Rubel, Dr. Strange, Dr. Madson or Dr. Crecelius may choose to use a space-maintaining product over the top of the graft to facilitate new bone growth.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Drs.
-Werner, Rubel, Strange and Madson’s office under IV sedation or general anesthesia.
+Werner, Rubel, Strange, Madson and Crecelius’s office under IV sedation or general anesthesia.
 Some patients may also request sedative medication.